yww/PTC/README.md

 You can define parameters like thread user, rampup time... directly in JMeter test case, that way the parameters you specified on web page won't take effect.
 Otherwise, use `${__p()}` to take the parameter.
 Here is an [sample case](/workbench/PTC.jmx)

 ## Manage your case
-1. **Object** tests are orgnized under project.
+1. **Object** tests are organized under project.
 Open an object
 - All tests that under this project will be listed
 - Object name and description can be updated
 - Object can be deleted only if there is no test under it
 2. **Test** A test contain a JMeter case and related configuration.
-Open a tset:
+Open a test:
 - Test execution history will be listed
 - Test can be updated by changing the case and/or the configuration
 - Test can be re-executed directly by click tht 'start' button
 - Test can be deleted, and all its execution history will be deleted together
-3. **Activity** to log some major event like test creation and updat
+3. **Activity** to log some major event like test creation and update
 - You can check activity on homepage- dashboard
 - If a test gets deleted, all its related activities will be deleted too

 ## Permission Control
-1. Firt registered user is super user, and otheres will be normal user
+1. First registered user is super user, and others will be normal user
-- Super user can visit all the data.
+- Super user can visit all data.
-- Normal user can only visit the data created by himself/herself
+- Normal user can only visit the data (Project, test, test execution log etc.)created by himself/herself

 ## Authors